Myrtle Beach, Aynor, Conway, Georgetown,... Market Research here.

 Pricing and value guidance

-• Price-per-square-foot trends look flatter for single-family, while attached products (condos/townhomes) show more softness versus prior peaks.
-In practice: buyers are scrutinizing fees, insurance costs, special assessments, and overall monthly payment—sometimes more than the sticker price.
+Pricing appears generally steady with modest upward drift over longer timeframes, but month-to-month sensitivity is higher where inventory is heavier.
+Price-per-square-foot trends look flatter for single-family, while attached products show more softness vs prior peaks.
+In practice, buyers are scrutinizing HOA fees, insurance, special assessments, and total monthly cost—sometimes more than sticker price.

 Tap/Click the image to see the most recently listed homes in Loris, SC.